On Subadditive Duality for Conic Mixed-Integer Programs: Main results

 \subsection{A new sufficient condition for strong duality}

 Although the strict feasibility conditions in Theorem~\ref{Theorem} and Theorem~\ref{sdual_cp} { are somewhat analogous, in the MIP case the condition has a crucial limitation: it is not satisfied for conic MIPs that include binary variables and/or have equality constraints in its formulation, or in general if the conic set does not include a mixed-integer point in its interior (see Figure~\ref{Theo1_picture} below).
-These are very important cases, as conic MIP programs with these characteristics often arise when modeling real-life problems.
+These are very important cases, as conic MIPs with these characteristics often arise when modeling real-life problems.

 In this paper, we generalize all the known sufficient conditions for strong duality by showing that whenever the subadditive dual is feasible, it is a strong dual.
-Notice that when considering subadditive duality, this sufficient condition is the most general possible.
-We state our result in the theorem below.
+Notice that when considering {\damr the subadditive dual problem~\eqref{eq:dualgeneric}}, this sufficient condition is the most general possible. {\damr Furthermore, we show that this condition is equivalent to feasibility of the conic dual of the continuous relaxation of the conic MIP.} We state our result in the theorem below.